sategie/Amebo/README.md

 ## Features Left to Implement/Improve

-### Notifications
+### Notification Links

-There is a notifications page in the app.
-However, clicking on this shows a message to the user informing that the feature is under construction.
-When this feature is implemented in the project, the notifications for new followers, comments and likes will appear here.
+The Notifications page currently shows all notifications when another user comments on the authenticated user's post, likes the post and follows the user.

+I plan to create clickable links and wire each notification to the respective page so that a user is redirected when a single notification is clicked.

 ### App Search Bar